AML Firmwide Risk Assessment Case Study: EE47F-F408D-E844D

 2023-01-04

-The Solicitors Regulation Authority (SRA) conducted an investigation into the law firm following a proactive anti-money laundering (AML) inspection.
-The investigation identified areas of concern in relation to the firm’s compliance with the Money Laundering, Terrorist Financing Regulations 2017 (MLRs 2017).
+The Solicitors Regulation Authority (SRA) conducted an audit of a law firm following a proactive inspection related to anti-money laundering (AML) compliance.
+The investigation identified concerns about the law firm's adherence to the Money Laundering, Terrorist Financing (Information on the Payer) Regulations 2017 (MLRs 2017).
+The law firm did not have a compliant AML practice-wide risk assessment until August 2022 and had not adequately addressed guidance on this topic.